Armok628/csl2/README.md

 (However, the `SEE` function will actually show a function's arguments and *compiled* body.
 Perhaps a better comparison would be to `tcl::unsupported::disassemble proc`.)

+Also like Tcl, ISPL links identical symbols together by the same memory object to avoid redundant strings.

 #### Namespace Management

 Namespaces in ISPL work similarly to those in Tcl in that functions, like Tcl procedures,